Grange Property Management, as part of Clarion Housing Group (Clarion) needs to process personal data in order to deliver our services to you:

 - To protect the vital interests of an individual (in a life or death situation)

-When the information we need to share is defined as 'special categories of data' (e.g. information about health matters), we will generally ask you for consent before we share unless we are required or permitted to share this by law.
+When the information we need to share is defined as 'special category' (e.g. information about health matters), we will ask you for consent before we share unless we are required or permitted to share this by law. (e.g. for health and safety reasons or ensuring we are meeting our obligations around diversity and inclusion or social protection.)

 Turn over for more examples of where we may need to share your information.
 Full details are available in our website privacy notice, including how we contribute to the work of the National Fraud Initiative (NFI).